luke831215/SQUAT/docs/basic_stats.md

 <br>

-If GAGE mode is activated in QUAST, statistics such as NX and LX will be replaced by corrected NGX and LGX in the table.

 ### Assembly evaluation (GAGE mode)
+Note that if GAGE mode is activated in QUAST, statistics such as NX and LX will be replaced by NGX and LGX in the table.

 ![Assembly evaluation GAGE](imgs/assembly_eval_gage.png)